run-x/opta-docs/content/en/docs/Reference/Modules.md

 The heart of Opta is a set of "Modules" which are our wrapper over [terraform modules](https://www.terraform.io/docs/language/modules/index.html).
 Just like regular software libraries/packages, our modules are groups of distinct resources which we want to create over and over for different users/environments.
-Opta yamls either directly or indeirectly (via macros) reference these constructs under the `modules` field, of either the Layer's base
+Opta yamls either directly or indirectly (via macros) reference these constructs under the `modules` field, of either the Layer's base as follows:

 ```yaml